What Is It

 William James is a great figure, historically important as a philosopher (pragmatism and radical empiricism), a student of religion (author of the monumental Varieties of Religious Experience), and psychology.
-Ken and John examine the life and ideas of this towering figure with Russell Goodman, a leading scholar of Pragmatism and author of Wittgenstein and William James.
+Ken and John examine the life and ideas of this towering figure with Russell Goodman, a leading scholar of Pragmatism and editor of Pragmatism: A Contemporary Reader.

 “William James” is nearly synonymous with radical empiricism and pragmatism.
 He influenced literary history by developing the stream of consciousness, and became a prolific philosopher and psychologist—teaching both subjects at Stanford University, one might ad.
 John distinguishes between pragmatism about linguistic meaning and pragmatism about truth.
 Pragmatism about linguistic meaning looks something like this: a camper is chasing a squirrel around the trunk of a tree.
 Do we say that he is running around the squirrel or not?
 It seems like there is no empirical evidence that could go one way or another, so we shouldn’t think that either description is definitively correct.
 Pragmatism about truth is the stronger claim that, roughly speaking, truth is what works for you.

 Russell Goodman joins the discussion, and gives us a brief biographical portrait of James.
 James, much like the stream of consciousness, wandered around from being an artist, to studying chemistry and physiology, and ending up in philosophy and psychology.
 He never studied philosophy formally, and sometimes that shows in his loose, uncontrolled writing style.